exercism/python/docs/TESTS.md

 **Note:** If you are running a [virtual environment](.\TOOLS.md) you do not need to *add to path* as it should work fine.

-Preceding every module you want to run with `python3 -m` might get a little annoying.
+Typing `python3 -m` every time you want to run a module can get a little annoying.
 You can add the `Scripts` folder of your Python installation to your path.
 If you do not know where you have installed Python, run the following command in your terminal:

 ```bash
 $ python3 -c "import os, sys; print(os.path.dirname(sys.executable))"